-WordPress is simply the only mainstream CMS out there which will not limit your potential.
-If your project is one which may need to scale into new features, sacrificing the excellent features and experiences of the aforementioned platforms may be a wise decision.
+WordPress is simply the only mainstream CMS out there that will not limit your potential.
+If your project may need to scale into new features, sacrificing the excellent features and experiences of the aforementioned platforms may be a wise decision.

 That being said, things are changing.
 With the no-code industry evolving, people are demanding a tool with the power of WordPress, but the modern, seamless experience of some of the newer CMSs.

 That demand is exactly why we built Divhunt.
 We’ve combined the open-source power of WordPress with speed, simplicity, and experience inspired by tools like Webflow, Figma, Shopify, and Framer, just to name a few.

 If you’re ready for the future, click here to build your first test site in Divhunt - 100% free until you connect a custom domain.

 As the web development landscape continues to evolve, WordPress remains a resilient force, powering over half of the internet.
 With modern tools like Webflow and Shopify, the demand for a seamless experience grows.
 Divhunt emerges as a response to this demand, marrying the unlimited scalability of WordPress with the speed and simplicity of contemporary platforms.
 The future of web development appears bright, limitless, and ready for exploration.